alexanderlewisstevens/alexanderlewisstevens.github.io/docs/index.md

 ## Recommended VS Code Extensions & Dev Container

 Testing Testing 123
+This will change locally but not in the repo!

 The most efficient and reproducible way to work with this project is to use [VS Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).
 If you open this workspace in a Dev Container, all required tools and extensions will be installed automatically.